CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.389: 08/09/2015

-Bug fixes:
+Bug fixes

   - Automatically recover corrupt sightings
   - Retargeted scenario additional GPS info for debugging outliers

 ### 3.388: 07/27/2015

-Bug fixes:
+Bug fixes

   - Do not use Orphans for missing re-targeted CTX files

 ### 3.387: 07/16/2015

-Bug fixes:
+Bug fixes

   - Improvements to Kiosk mode on Android

-New features:
+New features

   - "/OneOnly" command-line option for testing

 ### 3.386: 06/14/2015

-Bug fixes:
+Bug fixes

   - Improved logging on download sighting path
   - Improvements to Kiosk mode on Android